ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 The semantics are that a valid query is executed against a value, the *argument*, and produces a list of zero or more nodes of the value.

-The query is a sequence of zero or more *selectors*, each of which is applied to the result of the previous selector and provides input to the next selector.
+The query is a sequence of zero or more *appenders*, each of which is applied to the result of the previous appender and provides input to the next appender.
 These results and inputs take the form of a *nodelist*, i.e., a sequence of zero or more nodes.

-The nodelist presented to the first selector contains a single node, the argument.
+The nodelist presented to the first appender contains a single node, the argument.
-The nodelist resulting from the last selector is presented as the result of the query; depending on the specific API, it might be presented as an array of the JSON values at the nodes, an array of Normalized Paths referencing the nodes, or both — or some other
+The nodelist resulting from the last appender is presented as the result of the query; depending on the specific API, it might be presented as an array of the JSON values at the nodes, an array of Normalized Paths referencing the nodes, or both — or some other